Resources & Templates for Addiction Support in Canada

 Reaching out for support around substance use or addiction can feel heavy, especially when shame or fear have kept you silent for a long time.
 You don’t have to face that alone.
 Our therapists understand how addiction develops and how trauma, stress, and coping patterns can make change feel complicated.

-At The Canadian Recovery Collective, you’ll find a non-judgmental space to talk openly, explore what’s driving your substance use, and build strategies that feel realistic.
-Using approaches like cognitive-behavioural therapy, motivational interviewing, mindfulness-based tools, and trauma-informed care, we help you work toward the goals that matter to you, whether that’s reducing use, rebuilding stability, or pursuing sobriety.
+At The Canadian Recovery Collective, you’ll find a non-judgmental space to explore what’s driving your substance use, and build strategies that feel realistic.
+Using approaches like cognitive-behavioural therapy, mindfulness-based tools, and trauma-informed care, we help you work toward the goals that matter to you, whether that’s reducing use, rebuilding stability, or pursuing sobriety.

 Recovery Resources